Two-sample Bayesian Nonparametric Hypothesis Testing: A procedure for Bayesian nonparametric hypothesis testing

-One clear advantage of the Bayesian model is that it provides an explicit measure of $P(H_1 | \mathbf{y})$.
-The expectation of $\Pr(H_1 | \mathbf{y})$ arising from the simulations in Figure~\ref{fig:fig1}, along with $90\%$ frequentist confidence intervals, derived from 100 repeated simulations, is shown in Figure~\ref{fig:fig2}.
-Again, we observe the inconsistency of the subjective Bayes test to detect tail changes between a normal and t-distribution; with all other tests showing intuitive performance.
-We investigated a more diffuse distribution for the centering distribution of the Polya Tree $\Pi = [G^{(1,2)}]^{-1}$, such as $G^{(1,2)} \equiv N(0,2)$ and $G^{(1,2)} \equiv t(2)$ but the behavior still persists.

-The dyadic partition structure of the Polya Tree allows us to breakdown the contribution to the Bayes Factor by levels.
+The dyadic partition structure of the \Polya Tree allows us to breakdown the contribution to the Bayes Factor by levels.
 That is, we can explore the contribution, in the log of equation (10), by level.
-This is shown in Figure~\ref{fig:fig3} as boxplots of the distribution of log BF statistics across the levels for the simulations generated for Figure~\ref{fig:fig1}.
-This is a strength of the Polya tree test in that it provides a qualitative and quantitative decomposition of the contribution to the evidence against the null from differing levels of the tree.
-For example, we observe that shifts in central location are, unsurprisingly, detected at the top most level of the tree, while changes to the tails or variances are detected further down in the quantiles or below.
-This provides the statistician with a useful gauge on where signal against the null is coming from.
+This is shown in Figure~\ref{fig:fig3} as boxplots of the distribution of log BF statistics across the levels for the simulations generated for Figure~\ref {fig:fig1}.
+This is a strength of the \Polya tree test in that it provides a qualitative and quantitative decomposition of the contribution to the evidence against the null from differing levels of the tree.

-We next explore sensitivity to the prior parameters $\alpha = c m^2$ by changing the constant such that $\alpha = 10 m^2$.
-Figures~\ref{fig:fig4} and ~\ref{fig:fig6} show the corresponding results analogous to Figure~\ref{fig:fig1} and Figure~\ref{fig:fig3} with $\alpha=m^2$.
-Increasing the constant places greater contribution to the higher levels of the tree and hence we find that setting $c=10$ improves the precision to detect a shift in central location at the expense to sensitivity to lower quantiles such as tail and higher moment detection.